 - Impact Finance Center – I am a Senior Advisor to this provider of impact investing research, education, and advisory services to philanthropists, foundations, family offices, and others.

-- National Center for Family Philanthropy – I am a subscriber to NCFP’s resources, and am a Senior Program Consultant for its work with families and with community foundations.
+- National Center for Family Philanthropy – I am a subscriber to NCFP’s resources and a Senior Program Consultant for its work with families and with community foundations.